Katsevich-Teaching/stat-471-docker-env/readme.md

 docker-compose up
 ```

-## To build and publich docker image for the host
+## To build and publish a docker image for the host

 ```{bash}
 docker-compose build